lorentzforces/blue-prints-notes/safes-combinations.md

 | Upper Cogs   | MAY8        | #1     | 8 = only number MAY = only month w/ given letters |
 | Drfting Stdio| 1108        | #5     | Gates in calendar picture / November              |

-The drafting room shows that there is a safe in the room with a built-in writing desk.
-The safe is to the left of the desk.

 > _NOTE: Dates are MM-DD-YYYY, years omitted (MM-DD) where unknown._

-### Significant and Non-significant Dates

-**Definitely significant**
-- ✓ 11-28 (Date carved on apple tree)
-- ✓ 12-25 (Christmas Day, receipt of Boudoir safe)

-**Maybe significant**
-- 04-12 (rejection letter from Ruffington Red Publishing to Marion Marigold)
-- 08-22-1985 (_Swim Bird_ awarded with prize)
-- 01-27-1986 (Marion Marigold profile mentioning _Swim Bird_ success and _Red Prince_ political controversy)
-- 11-11-1986 (Marion Marigold & others detained after Trinsdale bombing)
-- 02-22-1987 (Story about disappearance of Mary Matthew Jones _aka_ Marion Marigold)
-- 02-20-1987 (Day Marion/Mary disappeared, a Friday)
-- 10-06 (Fenn Aries Prince Leerson coup vs Desilets IV after passing of Desilets III the prior day)
-- 11-04-1993 (Day H.S.
-Sinclair died, Wednesday)
-- 11-07-1993 (Day 1, Saturday)
-- 01-28-1979 (Date of Simon Jones' birth)

 ### Art letter puzzle message: